 The outbreak of the COVID-19 pandemic has created havoc all over the globe.
 There has been a significant economic impact of the coronavirus on all major sectors and vulnerable industries, even the education sector.
 The ongoing scenario has disoriented prospects, leaving students confused and unsettled about the unforeseeable circumstances.

-In addition to others, if there is anyone that is most severely affected by the pandemic are students of society.
-It has left their academic session questioning, disturbing the whole academic cycle which otherwise followed a routine.
+In addition to others, if there is anyone that is most severely affected by the pandemic, are students of society.
+It has left their academic session questioning, disturbing the whole academic cycle, which otherwise followed a routine.
 With the ongoing situation, one of the best and most economical options for students is studying online.
-Though the conventional classroom studying has many advantages to its name, studying online too has its own share of merits.
+Though conventional classroom studying has many advantages to its name, studying online too has its own share of merits.
 Let us have a look at them:

 Tips for NEET Aspirants For Online Studying

 - Gain conceptual clarity.
 For this students must only rely on platforms having a bonafide history of offering educational services of the highest quality year on year

 - In order for students to extract the best of learning and assess their learnings, one must be consistent with undertaking online tests

 - Students can take up classes right from where they are, at their convenience and luxuries of their homes

 - Timings of these classes are generally as per the schedule of students, therefore, presenting students with the option of time convenience.
 Consequently, students can formulate a productive and functional planner for home-studying to make the most of studying online